ferdinand-swoboda/rb-image-processor/README.md

 where <task> is replaced with test/build/installDist/clean etc.
 Arguments have to be changed accordingly, if necessary.

+## Usage
+After the project has been installed the project's root directory has a subfolder build/install/bin subfolder that contains ready-to-use start scripts for both Windows and Unix systems.
+To execute the application on e.g. Windows run the following command in the aforementioned subfolder:

+`rb-image-processor http://take-home-test.herokuapp.com/api/ C:\Users\<username>\Desktop\htmlPages`

 ## Architecture
 TODO Things like why you made certain decisions, how you architected your code

 ## Comments
-Java, Gradle and the Retrofit as well as Thymeleaf library were chosen due to familiarity and because they need minimum configuration to solve their tasks at hand.
+Java, Gradle and the Retrofit as well as Thymeleaf library were chosen due to familiarity and because they need minimum configuration to solve the given task at hand.

-TODO shortcomings with your code, etc. We generally read this first, and this gives us a good impression of what you were thinking, and helps us gauge your code.
+Currently, the application performs all transformation steps strictly sequentially.
+Since it is intended as a batch processor handling a moderate amount of data this is considered fine.
+The application also writes the set of generated HTML pages directly in the output directory.
+Specifically, it does not create a subfolder structure reflecting the HTML page hierarchy with index.html at the top and a second layer of directories for each camera make.
+Due to unavailability of Unix systems, the code has not been tested thoroughly on macOS etc.

+At last, have fun diving in the code!